LucasDelfino92/morrowindsharp/setup.md

 - Right click on your installed mod and click **Information...**.
 - On the **Filetree** tab, right click on the plugins, folders, or files you want to hide, and click **Hide**.
 - Mod Organizer 2 will hide the files, and these will no longer affect your game.

-### Creating a separator

-Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
-These can be created and then moved around in the left pane to place them where you want them to be.

-- Right click on the empty space on the left pane, below **Overwrite**, and click **Create Separator**.
-- Name your separator and click **OK**.

-I suggest creating a separator for each mod category we will be installing.
-Separators can be collapsed to keep your mod list clean and tidy.

 ### Overwrite folder